 - Most dogs shed and some shed year-round.
 Even the “non-shedding” breeds still shed a little bit of hair.
 Is this something you have thought about?
 You will have hair in your house – it is part of owning a dog.

 - What type of home do you live in?
 Do you have a yard?
 Are you in a condo?
 This should help to determine the type of breed that is right for you.
 A Boxer, for example, is a high energy dog and needs lots of room to run.
 Are you prepared to exercise your dog in all types of weather conditions?
 A certain breed might seem appealing to you, but do your research on what environment works for that particular dog.

 - Keeping the dogs best interest in mind usually results in a successful placement.
 We ask that you seriously consider the dog’s needs, and be realistic as to how well you are able to fulfill them.
-Please give thought to any physical challenges you may have, as well as your ability to accommodate the dog’s need for exercise, training and socialization.
+Please give thought to any financial or physical challenges you may have, as well as your ability to accommodate the dog’s need for exercise, training and socialization.

 - Pets are not disposable.
 They are a part of your family and deserve your love, care and attention.
 When behavioral issues arise they must be attended to and solved.
 Every effort that you put in on the front end makes for a happier pet and family ever after.